john-azzaro/Study-MongoDB-Basics/README.md

 <br>

 ## What is MongoDB Basics Study?
-The "MongoDB Basics Study" explores the basic functionality of the MongoDB including installation, basic concepts, etc.
+The "MongoDB Basics Study" explores the basic functionality of MongoDB and operation in a local development enviroment including installation, basic concepts, etc.

 <br>

+## What is MongoDB?
+MongoDB is a popular, schema-less NoSQL document database that allows you to simply store your json object in the database.
+Unlike data stored to memory (which will be lost when the server restartes), MongoDB stores *collections* of *documents*.

+**Collections** store documents in a common database (and are analogous to tables in relational databases).
+Collections hold instance of a sinle type of document.
+For example, a collection of sports cars (e.g. Ferarri).  **Documents** would hold instances in that collection.
+For example, a collection of of Ferrari sports cars would have different documents of those sports cars (e.g. Fararri 458, Ferrari 488, Ferrari Superfast, etc.).

 ## How do you install MongoDB?